-To maintain a healthy and safe community during the pandemic, Brown will focus on identifying and stopping the community spread of virus at the earliest possible stages.
+To maintain a healthy and safe community during the pandemic, Brown will focus on identifying and preventing further community spread of the virus at the earliest possible stages.
 Routine testing — which tests individuals regardless of symptoms to monitor for the virus’s spread — will be essential for the health of the campus population.

-Brown intends in Fall 2020 to test all students on re-entry to Brown, as well as continue periodic routine testing.
-This will allow a better understanding of the initial incidence of COVID-19 in the population and how it changes over the year, as well as identify the proportion of asymptomatic positives and the proportion with potential immunity to the disease over time.
-This testing will use the least invasive and reliable means possible to reduce the burden on the student population.
+This will allow a better understanding of the initial incidence of novel coronavirus (SARS-CoV-2) in the population and how it changes over the year, as well as identify the proportion of asymptomatic positives and the proportion with potential immunity to the disease over time.

 The following reflects the essential elements of Brown’s testing program:

 - Testing will be mandatory for all students, faculty and staff who will be on campus regularly.

 All community members subject to mandatory testing will receive an initial baseline test in late August, early September or the point at which they come to campus.
 After the baseline test, individuals will be tested either once or twice per week, depending on the amount of regular contact they are likely to have with other students, faculty and staff (more information on the employee and student testing pages).

 - All asymptomatic tests will take place at the Olney-Margolies Athletic Center (OMAC) and at One Davol Square in the Jewelry District.